 - And many more!
 Check out this list for some other popular food ordering alternatives.

 Food ordering and delivery is a huge market and a booming industry.
 It is also an industry where profit margins are usually quite low.
-As a consequence in the past few years, we’ve seen many innovative third party services trying to help restaurants get better and more cost effective at food delivery.
+As a consequence in the past few years, we've seen many innovative third party services trying to help restaurants get better and more cost effective at delivering food.

 Here are some use case examples at what some delivery-related services are trying to accomplish:

 - Manage a delivery fleet that makes deliveries on behalf of the restaurants.
 Smaller restaurants often outsource their delivery fleet as it is not cost effective to manage one on their own